 As well as writing, I run poetry workshops and work as an audiobook narrator.
-I currently live in Surrey with my husband, my two sons and our cat, Maisie.
+I currently live in Surrey with my husband, my two sons and our cats, Maisie and Charlie.

 You can find out more facts about me, some more useful than others, by kicking back and gazing at the cloudy scene below, or look right for information on my current poetry and fiction projects.